MarinaYutingS/Backpropagation/README.md

 - Calcute the derivative of Cross Entropy with respect to weights and biases
 - delta2: the derivatives of the outer layer
 - delta1: the derivatives of the inner layer (before the activation funciton)

+<br> pt7 <br>
+- A convolutional Neural Network (CNN) is the convolution of the input image and a regular neural network.
+It is like the sample preparation before the samples go through the HPLC or other analysis.

+- Convolution is applying a filter (mask) to turn the input image into a desired array suitable for a neural network.

+- The filter is to be optimized as well.